To send Reconnect SMS messages to users, you must do the following:

 Step 2: Authenticate

-Select the authentication method required by your SMS provider:
+Select the authentication method your SMS provider requires:

 - No Auth: No authorization is required, so there are no additional parameters to configure.